Skip to main content

 backstage.io/kubernetes-namespace: <RESOURCE_NS>

-• The following annotation is added to the catalog-info.yaml file of entity to view the latest PipelineRun in the CI/CD tab of the application:
+• The following annotation is added to the catalog-info.yaml file of the entity to enable the Tekton related features in Backstage.
+The value of the annotation identifies the name of the Backstage entity:

 annotations: